A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Structure preservation

 \begin{remark} For SDE \eqref{eq:Toy}, an immediate choice of the subequations of the splitting framework would also be $N(X(t))=-X^3(t)$ and $A=0$.
-For this choice, Assumptions \ref{(A1)}-\ref{(A4.2)} related to the locally Lipschitz function $N$ are satisfied, and thus the resulting splitting methods $\eqref{SP1_FHN}$ and $\eqref{SP3_FHN}$ are mean-square convergent.
-However, since $e^{A\Delta}=1$ and $\mu(A)=0$, Assumptions \ref{(A5)} and \ref{(A6)} do not hold, asymptotic bounds cannot be derived, and the preservation of ergodicity remains an open question.
-In particular, in contrast to the proposed approach, the distribution of the solution of the resulting linear SDE does not converge to a unique limit, and thus SDE \eqref{SDE_FHN} is not ergodic. \end{remark}
+For this choice, Assumption \ref{assum:1} related to the locally Lipschitz function $N$ is satisfied, and thus the resulting splitting method $\eqref{SP1_FHN}$ is mean-square convergent.
+Also, Assumptions \ref{assum:A_hypo} and \ref{assum:f_additional} are satisfied.
+However, since $e^{A\Delta}=1$ and $\mu(A)=0$, Assumptions \ref{assum:A_norm} and \ref{assum:A_norm_log} do not hold, asymptotic bounds cannot be derived, and the preservation of ergodicity remains an open question.
+In particular, in contrast to the proposed approach (see formulas \eqref{eq:OU} and \eqref{eq:OU_lim}), the distribution of the solution $X^{[1]}(t)=X_0^{[1]}+\sigma W(t)$ of the resulting linear SDE~\eqref{SDE_FHN} does not converge to a unique limit as $t$ tends to infinity. \end{remark}